zkamvar/user2021/prose.md

 3. R has a robust ecosystem for publishing thanks to {knitr} and RMarkdown

 Once we identified R as our solution, the natural place to go was one of the RMarkdown variants like {blogdown} or {hugodown}, but we found that while the tools were indeed separated from the content and the documentation was rich and accessible, there were many aspects that would not fit our needs including the presence of styling within the repository.

 We realized that an unlikely contender, {pkgdown}, a documentation site generator, used the same model that we were looking for: It meets people where they are, content is pure markdown with no extra templating required, the tools to build everything lived in a separate package, and you can customize its appearance by making your own package to supply your CSS, JS, and HTML templates.

-From this model, we created three packages to serve as the infrastructure tools, styling, and validation:
+From this model, we were able to pave over the desire paths in our infrastructure by creating three packages to serve as the lesson engine, styling, and validation:

  - {sandpaper} to orchestrate building and maintaining lessons
  - {varnish} to host the CSS, JS, and HTML templates
  - {pegboard} to serve as a validator (and converter!) for lesson content

 Of course, the first thing any contributor will see is the folder structure.
 We organized the folders of the lesson to reflect the layout of website dropdown menus, so our lessons consist of folders that we use commonly: one folder for lesson chapters, one for extra information for learners, one for extra information for instructors, and one to contain learner profiles.

 The final folder is one of the access panels that contains the rendered markdown files---so you can use them in another context---and static website so that you